Matrix Determinants

 How

-I don’t show you how to to compute eigenvalues and eigenvectors.
+I don’t show you how to compute determinants.
 Many of the References, Additional Reading, websites and YouTube videos will assist you with that.
-As some professors say: “It is intuitively obvious to even the most casual observer.”

 Cramer’s Rule